div-ops123/Kubernetes-Infrastructure-Automation/README.md

 k8s deployment
 cicd

-Graceful shutdown.txt
 ---
+- Graceful shutdown.txt

+- GPT query:
+🔹 Steps to Enable SSH from Control Node to Kubernetes Nodes

+2️⃣ Configure Ansible to Use the Control Node as a Bastion Host

+---

 ### Workflow Steps
 1. **Terraform**:
-   - Provision VPC, subnets, and 3 EC2 instances (1 master, 2 workers).
+   - Provision VPC, subnets,
    - Output IPs for Ansible.
 2. **Ansible**:
    - Run `install-k8s.yml` to install Kubernetes.